Treasures from the Biblioteca Apostolica Vaticana – Litterae

 A Pope as a Humanist

-The twelve pages of the compendium are assembled in a boxed set with a genuine gilded brass plate as dΓ©cor, which was modeled after the template of the astrological manuscript from the Byzantine Ptolemy manuscript.
+The twelve pages of the compendium are assembled in a boxed set with a genuine gilded brass plate as dΓ©cor, which was modeled after the template of the astrological manuscript from the Byzantine Ptolemy manuscript (leaf 10).
 This example demonstrates the wide arch that is spanned textually by the valuable codices of the papal collection.
 The father of this idea and the founder of the Vatican Library was Pope Nicholas V (1447–1455).
 As a humanist and book collector, he directed his attention on the collection of not only bibles and biblical manuscripts but also collected academic, literary, and artistically decorated manuscripts of great value.
 This principle was also followed by successive popes who would sit on the Throne of St. Peter, spearheading the wealth of book treasures that is still noteworthy and unique to this day.
 Manuscripts – and in turn the most beautiful pages therein – were chosen from this valuable and highly-prized collection to represent the collection of one of the most important libraries in the world by way of example.

 Codicology